aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.md

 - more robust against noisy/missing data
 - easy to scale up (can handle big data)
 - better for perceptual problems (which can be hard to desribe with explicit knowledge)
-- less human intervention in training
+- less human intervention required in training
 - good execution speed

 #### cons: